BlubStudio/blob-desktop-app/README.md

 ![BLOB Desktop Application](assets/githubLogo.png?raw=true)
 # BLOB Desktop Application

 👋 Hey!
-If you're looking for a **free CS2 and Rocket League HUD** that look nice, you're in the right place 🎯
+If you're looking for a **free customizable CS2 and Rocket League HUD** that look nice, you're in the right place 🎯

-&nbsp;
-We're BLOB, built by friends who wanna make live production awesome for the esports & streaming community!
-Plus, we've made BLOB incredibly user-friendly – perfect for newbies and pros alike!🦖

-&nbsp;
-BLOB offers **free, slick, and fully customizable overlays/HUDs** for creators, teams and organisers.
+BLOB offers **free, slick, and fully customizable HUDs & Overlays** for creators, teams and organisers.
 Stand out with our **unique, customizable animations** ✨ – seriously, they're cool!
 Plus, simplify your workflow with:

+&nbsp;

 * 🎞 **HUDs & Overlays:** BLOB provides free HUDs, and scene overlays such as game MVPs and team lineups in our other packages

 * ✏️ **HUD Editor:** Customise your HUD and see your changes live

 * 🔄 **Data Sharing:** Sync and share game data across different PCs easily

-* 🤝 **Live Collaboration:** Work together with your production team in real-time ‎
+* 🤝 **Live Collaboration:** Work together with your production team in real-time

+‎&nbsp;

-We're all about making high-quality streams engaging and accessible, whether you're a solo streamer or a full crew.
+We're all about making high-quality streams engaging and accessible, whether you're a solo streamer or a full crew :]
-‎

 🛠️ **Coming Soon:** Our custom real-time rendering system is under construction  (and more!)
-‎
-Give BLOB a spin and level up your broadcast! 🚀

 ---
-## 🚀 Installing BLOB:
+# 🚀 Installing BLOB:
 Ready to give us a go?
 It's super simple:

-‎
+&nbsp;

-1.  **Create your account:** Head over to [https://app.blob.productions/](https://app.blob.productions/) to sign up.
-(This is your dashboard/control panel 🖥️)
+1.  **Create your account:** Signup at [https://app.blob.productions/](https://app.blob.productions/) (This is your dashboard/control panel 🖥️)

-2.  **Grab the Desktop App:** Download the latest release from our GitHub releases page: [https://github.com/BlubStudio/blob-desktop-app/releases](https://github.com/BlubStudio/blob-desktop-app/releases).
-(This connects the game data to our dashboard 🔗)
+2.  **Install Desktop App:** Download the latest release from [https://github.com/BlubStudio/blob-desktop-app/releases](https://github.com/BlubStudio/blob-desktop-app/releases)  (This connects the game data to your dashboard 🔗)

+&nbsp;

 That's it!
 Once you've done these two steps, you're ready to start customizing your overlays and HUDs.
 Enjoy! 😊